-During concomitant administration of drugs, which are potent CYP3A4 inhibitors (such as azole antifungals and macrolide antibiotics, and protease inhibitors), plasma concentrations of quetiapine can be significantly higher than observed in patients in clinical trials.
-(See also 'Pharmacokinetics').
+During concomitant administration of drugs, which are potent CYP3A4 inhibitors (such as azole antifungals, macrolide antibiotics, and protease inhibitors), plasma concentrations of quetiapine can be significantly higher than observed in patients in clinical trials.
 As a consequence of this, lower doses of quetiapine should be used.
 Special consideration should be given in elderly and debilitated patients.
 The risk-benefit ratio needs to be considered on an individual basis in all patients.